-§ 42.200 Procedure; pendency.
+§ 42.300 Procedure; pendency.

-(a) A post-grant review is a trial subject to the procedures set forth in subpart A of this part.
+- (a) A covered business method patent review is a trial subject to the procedures set forth in subpart A of this part and is also subject to the post-grant review procedures set forth in subpart C except for §§ 42.200, 42.201, 42.202, and 42.204. - (b) A claim in an unexpired patent shall be given its broadest reasonable construction in light of the specification of the patent in which it appears. - (c) A covered business method patent review proceeding shall be administered such that pendency before the Board after institution is normally no more than one year.
+The time can be extended by up to six months by the Chief Administrative Patent Judge for good cause - (d) The rules in this subpart are effective until September 15, 2020, except that the rules shall continue to apply to any petition for a covered business method patent review filed before the date of repeal.

-(b) A claim in an unexpired patent shall be given its broadest reasonable construction in light of the specification of the patent in which it appears.
+§ 42.301 Definitions.

-(c) A post-grant review proceeding shall be administered such that pendency before the Board after institution is normally no more than one year.
-The time can be extended by up to six months for good cause by the Chief Administrative Patent Judge.
+In addition to the definitions in § 42.2, the following definitions apply to proceedings under this subpart:

-(d) Interferences commenced before September 16, 2012, shall proceed under part 41 of this chapter except as the Chief Administrative Patent Judge, acting on behalf of the Director, may otherwise order in the interests of justice.
+- (a) Covered business method patent means a patent that claims a method or corresponding apparatus for performing data processing or other operations used in the practice, administration, or management of a financial product or service, except that the term does not include patents for technological inventions. - (b) [Reserved].

-§ 42.201 Who may petition for a post-grant review.
+§ 42.302 Who may petition for a covered business method patent review.